polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="3e9a"--><!-- The following content is generated at 2024-02-20T14:07:01.672633+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←control: spring-loaded safety valve and separate stop-valve for controlling the working pressure
+- _(begin)_→::@::←control: spring-loaded safety valve and separate stop-valve for controlling the working pressure
-- control: spring-loaded safety valve and separate stop-valve for controlling the working pressure→:::←identity: mark each boiler with a distinguishing number
+- control: spring-loaded safety valve and separate stop-valve for controlling the working pressure→::@::←identity: mark each boiler with a distinguishing number
-- identity: mark each boiler with a distinguishing number→:::←indication: pressure gauge with red marking showing the maximum permissible working pressure
+- identity: mark each boiler with a distinguishing number→::@::←indication: pressure gauge with red marking showing the maximum permissible working pressure
-- indication: pressure gauge with red marking showing the maximum permissible working pressure→:::←indication: transparent water level gauge
+- indication: pressure gauge with red marking showing the maximum permissible working pressure→::@::←indication: transparent water level gauge
-- indication: transparent water level gauge→:::←safety: fusible pressure release plug or efficient low-water alarm
+- indication: transparent water level gauge→::@::←safety: fusible pressure release plug or efficient low-water alarm
-- safety: fusible pressure release plug or efficient low-water alarm→:::←_(end)_
+- safety: fusible pressure release plug or efficient low-water alarm→::@::←_(end)_

 <!--/pytextgen-->